 Is a paver driveway cheaper than concrete?

 Paver driveways are generally more expensive than concrete driveways.
 However, paver driveways offer customization options and durability that concrete driveways don’t, making them a popular choice for homeowners willing to invest in their driveway.
+Their long lifespan and low maintenance requirements make paver driveways a cost-effective option.

 Is a paver driveway a good idea?